sposetti/TestDocs/prerequisites.md

 Create System Users and Groups
 ---

-It is recommended that Hadoop services be owned by specific users and not by root or application users.
+It is recommended that Hadoop services be owned by specific users and not by <code>root</code> or application users.
 In the table below are the typical users for Hadoop services.
-Identify the users that you want for your Hadoop services and the common group.
+Identify the users that you want for your Hadoop services and the common group and create these accounts on your system.

 | Hadoop Service | User | Group |
 |----------------|------|-------|